The date accepted Projects (and thus the GSoC contributors associated with those Projects) are announced on the Program Website.

-A member of an organization who oversees the progress of a student participant.
-Mentors are required to be contributors to an open source project before being assigned a GSoC student.
+A member of an organization who oversees the progress of a GSoC contributor.
+Mentors are required to be actively contributing to an open source project before being assigned a GSoC contributor.

-An open source, free software or technology-related project that mentors students for Google Summer of Code.
+An open source, free software or technology-related project that mentors GSoC contributors for Google Summer of Code.
 Also known as a mentor organization.

 Organization Administrator (Org Admin)

-An organization administrator oversees the progress of a mentor organization and its students throughout the program.
-Duties include creating org application, inviting mentors, making sure all evaluations have been completed, and dealing with mentor stipends.
+An organization administrator oversees the progress of a mentor organization and its GSoC contributors throughout the program.
+Duties include creating org application, inviting mentors, making sure all evaluations have been completed, and dealing with organization stipends.

 Program Administrator (Program Admin)